kjy1/PLSC-31101-Final/README.md

 Data/
 1. kpop.csv: Contains scraped data from top articles on allkpop.com.
 2. news.csv: Contains data from News API.
-Includes information on all articles containing the term "K-pop" or any variation thereof, from 2020-01-01 to present.
+Includes information on all articles containing the term "South Korea" or any variation thereof, from 2020-01-01 to present.

 Results/
 1. 01_kpop_sent.png: Graphs the top 5 positive and negative words from AllKpop articles.